Usopp: One Piece manga

 Usopp was born to pirate Yasopp and Banchina in Syrup Village, inheriting his long nose from the latter.
 Usopp never saw his father again after he left to serve Red-Haired Shanks and witnessed his mother die from an illness, motivating him to lie about pirates and fantastical scenarios and cause trouble as he did to amuse his mother.
-He befriended several children and branded the group the "Usopp Pirates", alongside rich heiress Kaya, telling her lies of various adventures to entertain her.
+He befriended three children and branded the group the "Usopp Pirates", alongside rich heiress and orphan Kaya, telling her lies of various adventures to entertain her.

 Usopp meets Luffy and his friends when they arrive in Syrup Village.
-He befriends Luffy upon learning that he knows Usopp's father Yasopp through his interactions with the Red-Haired Pirates.
+He befriends Luffy upon learning that he knows his father Yasopp through his interactions with the Red-Haired Pirates.
 He also learns that the butler of his friend Kaya is actually a pirate named Kuro, who is plotting to assassinate Kaya for her fortune.
 He warns the village of an imminent attack from Kuro's pirates, but the villagers do not believe him due to his habit of lying.
 Kaya, who trusts her butler completely, also rejects him.
 Despite this, he decides to fight the pirates to protect his village and make the incident another lie.
 The next morning, he fights the Black Cat Pirates with Luffy and the others, defeats the hypnotist Django and averts Kaya's assassination.
 He keeps the incident a secret from the village and departs with Luffy's crew on the Going Merry, a ship gifted by Kaya.
 After demonstrating his skill with a cannon, Usopp is granted the position of the Straw Hat Pirates' sniper.

 When the Krieg Pirates attack the floating restaurant Baratie, Usopp and Zoro depart to pursue Nami, who has disappeared.
 They witness the devastation of the town Gosa by the Arlong Pirates, and they meet Nami's adoptive sister Nojiko in Cocoyashi Village.
 Usopp is captured by Arlong after saving the villager Genzo, but is saved by Nami.
 In the battle of Arlong Park, he faces off against Arlong's henchman Chu.
 He initially flees, but changes his mind and challenges Chu directly, defeating him with flaming ammunition.
 In Loguetown he obtains the latest model of sniper goggles.
-In Little Garden he meets the giant warriors Dorry and Brogy, who have been dueling for over a century, and is impressed by their pride.
-He challenges Mr. 3 – an agent of the secret criminal company Baroque Works – who tainted the giants' duel, and frees Zoro and his friends from Mr. 3's trap by exploiting its weakness to heat.
+In Little Garden he meets the giant warriors Dorry and Brogy, who have been dueling for over a century, and is impressed and inspired by their pride, vowing to one day visit their homeland of Elbaf.
+He challenges Mr. 3 – an agent of the secret criminal company Baroque Works – who interfered with the giants' duel, and frees Zoro and his friends from Mr. 3's trap by exploiting its weakness to heat.
 On Drum Island, he and the princess Nefertari Vivi are nearly killed in an avalanche.
 He takes the rebel Dalton to Drum Castle and reunites with Luffy's crew.